uraiblakhani2/unix_project/Install.md

 - For this step you have to decide which VPS provider you are going to use.
 There are several VPS providers you can choose from:

-<b>-Google Cloud</b>
+**-Google Cloud**
  Google Cloud gives 300$ free credit to be used in 3 months to new users and creating a VPS is easy.
 They also have Montreal in their regions.

--Azure
+**-Azure**
 Azure gives 200$ free credit to new users but compared to the other providers creating a VPS on Azure is difficult.

 -Vultr